pyjarrett/calendon/py/README.md

 ## General Purpose Arguments

-`--knell-home DIR` - Root directory of the Knell project.
-This will override the environment variable `KNELL_HOME` if used.

 `--dry-run` - Show what commands would have been run.

 `--verbose` - Log more details than normal.

-`--config FILE` - Specify a different configuration file to use rather than searching the current directory and user's home directory.

 ## Builds